 Read this article we published for World Mental Health Day for more details in this respect.
 And remember that our employee assistance programme specialists are here to help.

 Call today on 0800 124 4992 to find out how we can assist you.

-Thirdly, a good social life contributes towards a person’s wellbeing.
+Thirdly, a good social life contributes to a person’s well-being.
 In this very dynamic employment market we are experiencing today, businesses introduce new job roles and restructure their teams.
 If you hire new staff, think of how socially intimidating it can feel to join a new team.